APSPhysics/wordblock-challenge/README.md

 ## Instructions for Submission

-* The applicant must submit their pseudocode solution in a document or text file, along with any instructions or notes needed to run the program (if applicable).
+* The applicant must submit their solution in a document or text file, along with any instructions or notes needed to run the program (if applicable).
 * Please send your submission to bacote@aps.org as a zip, .tar, or .tar.gz file.

 ### Bonus Points